In comments on an article in the Magill Report, I had this to say about things I keep hearing from Dela Quist:

 But when there are already existing problems, Dela is like the guy who refuses to have his gangrenous arm amputated because he can’t imagine life without it.

 Now, dear reader, please note that I’m limiting my comments to a certain realm: “they have been doing something stupid” and “already existing problems.”
-I think that a big part of Dela’s problem is that he gets to help his clients plan marketing, but he doesn’t help client fix delivery problems.
+I think that a big part of Dela’s problem is that he gets to help his clients plan marketing, but he doesn’t help clients fix delivery problems.
 His company leaves that to … well, people like me.

 Here’s what Alchemy Worx, his company, says about their “delivery and deployment services“: